temporalio/edu-interacting-with-workflows-java-code/exercises/querying-workflows/README.md

 1. In the same terminal you sent the Query, send the Signal to the Workflow using command `mvn exec:java -Dexec.mainClass='queryingworkflows.SignalClient'`.
    1. Make sure you are in the correct directory by running `ex3`
-   1. If you're in the GitPod environment, you can instead run `ex3sg`
+   2. If you're in the GitPod environment, you can instead run `ex3sg`
-   1. You won't see any output from the Signal, but you should see the result of the Workflow in the terminal where the Workflow was started.
+   3. You won't see any output from the Signal, but you should see the result of the Workflow in the terminal where the Workflow was started.
       1. The Workflow has now completed and is now in a closed state.
 Closed Workflows can also be queried.
+         1. If you send the Signal and Query quickly enough, you may Query the Workflows before the Workflow has closed.
+While that's unlikely in this case, keep this in mind for your future implementations.
-   1. Query the Workflows using the CLI command:
+   4. Query the Workflows using the CLI command:
    ```bash
    temporal workflow query \
     --workflow-id="pizza-workflow-order-XD001" \
     --type="orderStatus"
    ```
-   1. You should get the result
+   5. You should get the result
    ```bash
    Query result:
    ["Order complete"]